i-dubits/tg-bot-style/README.md

 # tg-bot-style
 This bot performs style transfer using either [Neural Style Transfer](https://arxiv.org/abs/1508.06576) or [CycleGan](https://arxiv.org/abs/1703.10593) techniques.

 **Neural Style Transfer (NST)** algorithm receives two images as input.
 One of them is considered as "content" which should be modified while the other is treated as "style" which should be applied to "content".
-The algorithm learns on the fly for each new content-style pair, so it is relatively slow alhtough has a high flexibility.
+The algorithm learns on the fly for each new content-style pair, so it is relatively slow although has a high flexibility.
 In order to reduce execution time the size of the output image is set to 128 by 128 pixels.
 NST module is taken from official [Pytorch manual](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) with minor changes.
 It is located in [NST](nst) folder.

 <p float="left">